cosee/null4j/README.md

 @NotNullByDefault
 ```

 This meta annotation can be applied to classes and packages.
+Everything will be implicitely annotated with @NotNull unless it is explicitely annotated with @Nullable.

 ### orDefault